Skip to content

 #nation-state#exchange#china

-Malware found in a Saudi petrochemical plant did not target production.
-It targeted the safety system that exists to prevent an explosion.
+Triton, found in a Saudi petrochemical plant in 2017, was the first malware engineered to disable the safety systems that exist to prevent an explosion.

 #ics#safety-system#nation-state